Poincar{\'e} series and linking of Legendrian knots: Introduction

 \subsection{Acknowledgements}

 This work highly benefited from useful discussions and comments of many colleagues that we would like to warmly thank: N.~Bergeron, G.~Carron, B.~Chantraine, V.~Colin, M.~Golla, S.~Gou\"ezel, Y.~Guedes Bonthonneau, C.~Guillarmou, L.~Guillop\'e, J.~March\'e, G.~Paternain, F.~Paulin, S.~Tapie, N.~Vichery, T.~Weich and J.Y.~Welschinger.
-A special thank to our topologist colleagues for their precious help and for several useful discussions regarding the topological issues from Section~\ref{s:morse}.
+A special thank to our topologist colleagues for their precious help and for several useful discussions regarding the topological issues from Sections~\ref{s:morse} and~\ref{s:intersection}.
+Finally, we thank the two anonymous referees for their careful reading and for the helpful criticisms and suggestions that allowed to improve the exposition of the article.

+Both authors are supported by the Insitut Universitaire de France and GR also acknowledges the support of the Agence Nationale de la Recherche through the PRC grant ADYCT (ANR- 20-CE40-0017).